Find more information about the most common oral surgery health problems experienced by pregnant women in this previous blog post.

 If your last dental visit is more than six months ago, then it’s about time to pay your dentist a visit.

-Your dentist and ob-gynecologist will communicate and develop an ongoing collaborative relationship until you after you have given birth.
+Your dentist and ob-gynecologist will communicate and develop an ongoing collaborative relationship with you after you have given birth.

 Your ob-gynecologist will approve or recommend any safety measures that your dentist should execute upon providing your dental treatment.

-If you need any emergency dental treatment, it may be performed at any trimester, although extra care will be provided during the third trimester due to possibility of additional problems and complications.
+If you need any emergency dental treatment, San Diego, it may be performed at any trimester, although extra care will be provided during the third trimester due to the possibility of additional problems and complications.

 To prevent this, your dentist will consider giving you short appointments and observe certain precautionary measures.